 CHE training is offered by different member organizations in different locations around the world.
-A schedule of these training events is maintained on the website. http://www.chenetwork.org/che_trainingschedules.php [Return to Questions]
+A schedule of these training events is maintained on the website here [Return to Questions]

 How can I join the Network?

 CHE members have completed TOT I, the first phase of CHE training.
-You may sign up for the Global CHE Network here.
-CHE members will have access to Member Resources and will receive occasional CHE Network newsletters.
-Please confirm that you have taken TOT I, and let us know if you are working in a Creative Access area.
+You may apply to join the Global CHE Network here.
+Please be prepared to confirm that you have taken TOT I, and let us know if you are working in a Creative Access area.
 [Return to Questions]

-How do I become part of a CHE Council or Working Group in my area?
+How do I become part of a CHE Working Group in my area?

 What principles govern relationships in the network?